Sugar is everywhere! With increasing incidents of chronic disease, it’s probably time we got to grips with the role of sugar in our every day diet.

 - You eat sugar – you enjoy the experience and taste.

-- Blood sugar levels spike – in the body, blood sugar levels spike a signal is sent to the pancreas to secrete insulin.
+- Blood sugar levels spike – in the body, blood sugar levels spike and sends a signal to the pancreas to secrete lots of insulin.

 - Cravings and hunger – if blood sugar drops a little too low, it stimulates appetite and makes the body crave another sugar ‘high’.
 The cycle starts again.

 Sugar feeds our pleasure and reward centres in the brain and a chemical called DOPAMINE is released.
-This is known as the ‘feel good’ hormone and makes us feel great.
+This makes us feel good.

-As this happens time and time again, our body needs more of the stimulus to feel good.
-This results in a biological addiction in the same way as cocaine.
+As this happens time and time again, our body needs more to feel good.
+This results in a biological addiction.
 A small amount of sugar creates a desire for more and quitting causes withdrawal symptoms².

 How does sugar affect my body?

 As we have previously mentioned, sucrose is made up of glucose and fructose.
 The body produces glucose and there is a physiological need for it.
 However, this is not the case for fructose – there is no need for it in the body.
-Most of the glucose ingested is utilised by the body for energy and is often ‘burned’ immediately after consumption with a small amount being stored as glycogen.
-Fructose is converted into glycerol promoting fat formation if consumed in excess.
+Sugar is metabolised in the liver.
+Glucose is usually utilised by the body so it is usually ‘burned up’ immediately after consumption whereas for fructose, it is converted to fat and stored in our bodies if not used.

 Sugar can have harmful effects on metabolism and contribute to all sorts of diseases.
 Here are just a few: